 Over eight years of researching ADHD and relationships for my first book, I discovered that partners of adults with ADHD typically went through three stages.
 To be sure, these stages mostly apply to relationships in which ADHD has long gone unrecognized or otherwise poorly managed.

 In fact, on another level, the three stages apply to the adults with ADHD themselves as they attempt to cope with ADHD throughout their lives.
 I explain this Double-Triple ADHD Roller Coaster in my course, Solving Your Adult ADHD Puzzle.

 Recognizing that you aren’t alone, that there is a recognizable pattern and predictable solutions, can help to reduce anxiety and self-blame.
 Next step: Focusing on solutions, however they might look for you.

-Welcome back to the “You, Me, and ADHD” Book Club”!
+Welcome back to the “You, Me, and ADHD” Discussion Group!
+We’re sharing thoughts on my first book, chapter by chapter: Is It You, Me, or Adult A.D.D.?
 The door is always open and the essays never go out of style.

 Here, Taylor J. shares her insights about Chapter 9, which further explores the potential affect of Adult ADHD on the partner.
 She was diagnosed with ADHD in her 30s, her husband was diagnosed shortly after.
 They have four children.

 It Dawned On Me: Our Marriage Went Beyond “Quirky”